matthaneburger/matthaneburger/README.md

 -->

 ### 👨‍💻 About Me:
 Hi there!
-I’m Matt Haneburger, currently working as a DevSecOps Solutions Engineer.
-My background is in software development, and I’ve always loved building, breaking, and tinkering with code to see what makes it tick.
-When I’m not coding, I am most likely at the gym, out hiking, kayaking, traveling, or deep into some good horror 🧟‍♂️.
-I’m passionate about all things tech, constantly learning, and always looking for ways to push the boundaries of what’s possible.
+I’m Matt Haneburger, currently working as a Customer Success Engineer.
+My background is in software development and security, and I’ve always loved building, breaking, and tinkering with code to see what makes it tick.
+When I’m not coding, I am most likely at the gym, out hiking, kayaking, traveling, or reading a horror novel.
+I’m passionate about all things tech, constantly learning, and always looking for ways to make my life easier via automation.

 <table border="0" cellspacing="0" cellpadding="0">
   <tr>